 “Domestic”, “housekeeper”, or “home” terms used in the 1800’s for books on women’s domestic duties, including cooking.

 This photo is of the title of my great-grandmothers cookbook, "The Mystery Chef's Own Cook Book", published 1938.
-It is the second cookbook I collected, in the form of it being passed down to my by my mother.
+It is the second cookbook I collected, in the form of it being passed down to me by my mother.
 The Mystery Chef was a popular radio personality in the 30's and 40's who taught his audience how to prepare and present fabulous food as an artist...not just a cook.
-My great-grandmother's book is signed "The Myster Chef", by the author, who never used his real name...thereby preserving the "mystery".
+His recipes are very "chefy", meaning they are intricate and require some skill in the kitchen, but they are delicious!.
+My great-grandmother's book is signed "The Master Chef", by the author, who never used his real name...thereby preserving the "mystery".
 His actual name was John MacPhearson.
 Notice the spelling of "Cook Book" as two words. be sure to use both this and the more current term "cookbook" when doing online searches for vintage cookbooks.

 What Kind of Cookbooks do You Collect?